tylerlong/kickstart/README.md

 ## How it works

-First of all, create a boilerplate project.
-The project could be of any type, any programming language.
+First of all, ask yourself: do I or my users create similar projects again and again?
+If the answer is no, you probably don't need this project and you can stop reading on.

-For strings that cannot be determined ahead of time, define them as `{{ variable }}`.
+If the answer is yes, create a boilerplate project for those similar projects to abstract the things that they have in common.
+For strings that each project might have a different value, define them as `{{ variable }}`.

-For example, I can define a boilerplate for JavaScript projects with following directory structure:
+For example, I can define a boilerplate for JavaScript projects with the following directory structure:

 ```
 boilerplate-javascript-project